A Life (so far) in 9 Songs

 2.)
 Guitar-hero phase - My love for the Blues led me to immerse myself in the music of renowned Blues guitarists (B.B., Albert, and Freddie King, Robert Cray, Buddy Guy, Eric Clapton etc.) and then guitar-maestro's (Gary Moore, Jeff Healey, Eric Johnson, Steve Morse, Steve Vai, etc.).
 Of course, SRV was at the top of both lists!

 3.)
-Jon V. At college, I met a guitar playing friend who has a huge influence on my musical taste, introducing me to a wide range of music, from Velvet Underground to Pixies.
-I was already a fan of SRV, but so was Jon.
-That we shared a love for Stevie meant I knew his taste was good and trustworthy!
+Jon V. At college, I met a guitar playing friend who had a huge influence on my musical tastes, introducing me to a wide range of music, from Velvet Underground to Pixies.
+I was already a fan of SRV.
+So was Jon.
+That we shared a love for Stevie Ray meant I knew his taste was trustworthy!

 So this song combines my love for Jazz, the Blues, great guitar work, and my bro Jon V, and it recalls that period of my life, 1989-1993, namely.